TeamWisp/TeamWisp.github.io/_common/code_standards.markdown

 void DoSomething(const MyClass &);
 ```

-This is a proactive approach to simplify compilation time and rebuilding dependencies.
+This is a proactive approach to speeding-up compilation times.

 ### Always Use Namespaces